nathanhitchcock/BurntOut/docs/STYLE_GUIDE.md

 ## Project Structure
 - Organize by feature and type (see `docs/README.md` for structure).
-- Use `archive/` for unused or legacy files.
+- Prefer removal of unused assets and scenes.
+Avoid a long-lived `archive/`; only retain files referenced by active scenes or documented as part of current features.

 ## GDScript Conventions
 - Use 4 spaces for indentation.